qlik-oss/core-website/docs/services/qix-engine/script_syntax/12_Geospatial_functions.md

 </tbody>
 </table>

-*Loading map
-data*

-# GeoGetBoundingBox - script and chart function
+## GeoGetBoundingBox - script and chart function

-GeoGetBoundingBox()
-is used in scripts and chart expressions to calculate the smallest geospatial bounding box that contains all coordinates of a geometry.
+GeoGetBoundingBox() is used in scripts and chart expressions to calculate the smallest geospatial bounding box that contains all coordinates of a geometry.

 A geospatial bounding box, created by the function GeoBoundingBox() is represented as a list of four values: left, right, top, bottom.

-GeoGetBoundingBox(field_name)
+`GeoGetBoundingBox(f ield_name )`

-string
+**Return data type:** string

 | Argument    | Description                                                                                                                                                                      |
 | ----------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | field_name | A field or expression referring to a field containing the geometry to be represented.
 This could be either a point (or set of points) giving longitude and latitude, or an area. |

 Do not use the Group by clause in the data load editor with this and other non-aggregating geospatial functions, because this will cause an error on load.

 Examples:

 <table>